 Early detection of diseases is critical in healthcare.
-Identifying a disease in its initial stages often means that treatment can be more effective, less invasive, and more affordable.
+Identifying a disease in its initial stages often means that treatment can be more effective, less invasive, and affordable.
 However, catching diseases early has traditionally been a challenge due to various factors, such as the subtlety of early symptoms and the limitations of human analysis.
 This is where Artificial Intelligence (AI) steps in.
-AI is becoming a game-changer in healthcare, particularly in the realm of early disease detection.
+AI is becoming a game-changer in healthcare, particularly in early disease detection.

 In this comprehensive discussion, we will explore the role of AI in early disease detection, covering various aspects of how AI is applied, the specific diseases it helps detect, the benefits and challenges of using AI, and the future potential of this technology.